Ismail-Opatola/deskpass-test/proxy-server-demo/README.md

 ### Expose and customize server metrics

-open prom-client/index.js and import prom-client
+open proxy-server/index.js and import prom-client

     ...
     const client = require("prom-client");

-Creates a Registry which registers the metrics we intend to collect
+Create a Registry which registers the metrics we intend to collect

     const register = new client.Registry();

-Adds a default label which is added to all metrics.
-This is a unique identifier-prefix added to the label.
+Add a default label prefix to all metrics.

     register.setDefaultLabels({
       app: "node-proxy-server",